Overview

 Agreement between FPWA and each advisor.
 Effective March 31, 2025, Fidelity Personal and

-Workplace Advisors LLC (FPWA) will merge into Strategic Advisers LLC (Strategic Advisers).
-Any
+Workplace Advisors LLC (FPWA) merged into Strategic Advisers LLC (Strategic Advisers).
+Any services

-services provided or benefits received by FPWA as described above will, as of March 31, 2025, be
+provided or benefits received by FPWA as described above will, as of March 31, 2025, were provided

 companies.